surajitrcc8/PopularMovie/app/src/test/java/readme.txt

-Please add your own api key of TMDB at strings.xml else app will crash.
+Please add your own api key of TMDB and put it to strings.xml  api_key   else app will crash.